hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 ## Mixed example

 Here both inputs are wired via the Python demo adapter.
 One of them is wired to metadata from a node of the adapter's hierarchy.
-The example workflow actually has two outputs of which only one is wired to a sink.
-The other one will be directly provided in the response.
+The sample workflow actually has two outputs, only one of which is wired to a sink.
+The other one, which is not explicitly wired, is thereby implicitly wired to the default adapter "direct_provisioning" and thus provided directly in the response.

 ```
 {